AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization-core-components.md

 1. Open the Adaptive Forms Core Components repository in your plain text editor.
 If you do not have the repository cloned, see [Prerequisites](#prerequistes) for instructions to clone the repository.
 1. Navigate to the `/aem-core-forms-components/it/apps/src/main/content/jcr_root/apps/forms-core-components-it/clientlibs` directory.
 1. Copy the `clientlib-it-custom-locale` directory.
-1. Navigate to `[AEM Forms as a Cloud Service Git repostory]/ui.apps/src/main/content/jcr_root/apps/moonlightprodprogram/clientlibs` and paste the `clientlib-it-custom-locale` directory.
+1. Navigate to `[AEM Forms as a Cloud Service Git repository]/ui.apps/src/main/content/jcr_root/apps/moonlightprodprogram/clientlibs` and paste the `clientlib-it-custom-locale` directory.

 ### Create a locale-specific file {#locale-specific-file}

-1. Navigate to `[AEM Forms as a Cloud Service Git repostory]/ui.apps/src/main/content/jcr_root/apps/<program-id>/clientlibs/clientlib-it-custom-locale/resources/i18n/`
+1. Navigate to `[AEM Forms as a Cloud Service Git repository]/ui.apps/src/main/content/jcr_root/apps/<program-id>/clientlibs/clientlib-it-custom-locale/resources/i18n/`
 1. Locate the [English locale .json file on GitHub](https://github.com/adobe/aem-core-forms-components/blob/master/ui.af.apps/src/main/content/jcr_root/apps/core/fd/af-clientlibs/core-forms-components-runtime-all/resources/i18n/en.json), which contains the latest set of default strings included in the product.
-1. Create a new .json file for your specific locale.
+1. Create a .json file for your specific locale.
 1. In your newly created .json file, mirror the structure of the English locale file.
 1. Replace the English language strings in your .json file with the corresponding localized strings for your language.
 1. Save and Close the file.